irods/python-irodsclient/README.md

 Extracting JSON encoded server information in case of error
 -----------------------------------------------------------

-Some server apis, including atomic metadata and replica truncation, can fail for various reasons and generate an exception.
+Some server APIs, including atomic metadata and replica truncation, can fail for various reasons and generate an exception.
 In these cases the message object returned from the server is made available in the 'server_msg' attribute of the iRODSException object.